 A Warm welcome from the directors

-Care remain dedicated to providing unconditional care to the most vulnerable children and young people.
-Our approach is flexible and adaptable, working in partnership with local authorities and parent/s carer/s.
-We are advocates of our children and young people and their safety and well-being is at the centre of our decision making.
+New Forest Care is a bespoke residential, education and therapeutic childcare provider dedicated to providing unconditional care to the most vulnerable children and young people.
+Our approach is flexible and adaptable, working in partnership with local authorities, parents and carers.
+We are advocates of our children and young people, and putting their safety and well-being first is at the centre of our decision making.

 Mental Health and Wellbeing